 So, you feel ready to explore new places, meet new people, and travel to foreign lands, but you’re also nervous?
 Read on.
 Living in a foreign country is a unique opportunity to reinvent yourself.
 Still, it can also be a nerve-wracking experience – especially if you’ve never done it before.
-Whether you’ve secured a job or opening your own business overseas, starting a new life abroad is a life-changing event.
+Whether you’ve secured a job or opened your own business overseas, starting a new life abroad is a life-changing event.
 Before you hop on a plane and start your adventure, read these 5 tips for living and working abroad as an expat to get the most out of the experience.

 1. Prioritizing Your Health and Finding Housing

-When planning your move abroad, the first thing to do is ensure your healthcare needs are covered – contact IMG medical for health insurance options designed for expats.
+When planning your move abroad, the first thing to do is ensure your healthcare needs are covered – contact IMG Medical for health insurance options designed for expats.

 Because apartments in any city are generally more expensive than living in the suburbs, you may have to be more flexible about where you want to live if you’re on a tight budget.

 Some services specifically cater to people who need long-term housing – like teachers on contracts, students, and people who want to scope things out before committing to one area.

 2. Making New Friends

 However, making friends outside of high school and college can be trickier than you think, especially in a foreign country.

 Search for people writing about their adventures in your area and ask them if you can meet for a coffee.

 When getting together with people you meet online, make sure to meet up in public spaces for safety reasons.

-3. Keeping in Touch with Loved Ones
+3. Keeping in Touch With Loved Ones

 Although staying in touch takes some effort, social platforms like Facetime, Snapchat, and Skype make speaking to friends and family members face-to-face much easier.

 Schedule video calls with them in advance so you can work around any time differences.

 Although you should make an effort to call and video chat to maintain your long-distance relationships, another fun way to share your adventures is to start an online blog about your travels.

 A word of caution – make sure you’re not sharing personal information like your address or phone number online.